stivale/stivale/STIVALE2.md

 The `identifier` field identifies what feature the tag is requesting from the bootloader.

-The `next` field points* to another tag in the linked list.
+The `next` field points to another tag in the linked list.
 A NULL value determines the end of the linked list.
+Just like the `tags` pointer in the stivale2 header, this value can either be a physical address or, for higher half kernels, the virtual in-kernel address.

 Tag structures can have more than just these 2 members, but these 2 members MUST appear at the beginning of any given tag.